Handling Large SQL Server Tables with Data Partitioning

 To create a partitioned table there are a few steps that need to be done:

-This is not necessary, you can still use just one filegroup even if you partition the data.
+This is step is not mandatory, you can still use just one filegroup even if you partition the data, but one of the advantages of partitioning a table is to spread the data over multiple filegroups to get better IO throughput.

 This creates the table using the partition scheme partScheme1 that was created in step 2.
 The column col1 is used to determine what data gets placed in which partition/filegroup.